Hamza-Anver/hamza-anver.github.io/content/projects/sltdl24/anpr.md

   caption: "An example of a post processed synthetic image"
 ---

-At SLT I worked on creating a system to generate synthetic images for training Automatic Number Plate Recognition (ANPR) systems.
-The system was built using Blender, and Python.
+At SLT, I worked on developing a system to generate synthetic images for training Automatic Number Plate Recognition (ANPR) systems using Blender and Python.

 <!--more-->

-Another team of SLT interns were working on building a system to automatically manage parking spaces, including recognizing number plates, managing raising and lowering the gates, and providing a web interface for configuration, viewing and management.
-The ML model runs locally on a Jetson Nano to reduce latency, the team was running into a few issues with limited images of Sri Lankan license plates to train and test their model.
-I proposed to create synthetic images for training and testing.
-Using the industry standard of Nvidia Omniverse was my first preference but using that was not possible for SLT.
-So I turned to Blender instead.
+Another team of SLT interns was tasked with building an automated parking management system.
+This system included recognizing license plates, managing gate controls, and providing a web interface for configuration and monitoring.
+The machine learning model for number plate recognition ran locally on a Jetson Nano to minimize latency, but the team faced challenges due to a limited dataset of Sri Lankan license plates for training and testing.
+I proposed generating synthetic images to supplement their dataset.

-I created a Python script that read license plate designs from a JSON file, then created an image with the texture of the plate, and a corresponding bump map.
-Then in blender the plate textures were loaded into a scene, with grunge/dirt being applied by a Blender addon.
-Exported images were then processed by another Python script to add camera artifacts and distortion to simulate images closer to real life conditions.
+Initially, I considered using Nvidia Omniverse, an industry-standard tool for generating synthetic data, but it wasn’t feasible for SLT.
+As a result, I turned to Blender.
+I wrote a Python script that read license plate designs from a JSON file, then created images with corresponding textures and bump maps.
+These textures were imported into Blender, where a grunge/dirt effect was applied using a Blender addon to simulate real-world conditions.
+The rendered images were then processed by another Python script that introduced camera artifacts and distortions, making the images more closely resemble real-life data.

-This approach was tested with the current ML model showing some shortfalls.
-Full automation of these steps is being worked on by other SLT interns, with more scenes and conditions being added.
+This approach was tested with the current machine learning model, and while it showed some promise, a few shortcomings were identified.
+The full automation of the process, along with the addition of more varied scenes and conditions, is being handled by other SLT interns.